Are you trying to remember to do your kegels but left wondering if it is even accomplishing anything?

 Humans move dynamically so in the case of retraining your pelvic floor it makes much more sense to train the connection and the timing of the muscles with activity.

 The diaphragm and pelvic floor have a unique relationship that works in unison.
 This connection can help to retrain timing and coordination, to balance pressure, and to learn how to match the tension to the task.
-Sometimes it’s about learning to Kegel and sometimes it about learning to let go.
+Sometimes it’s about learning to contract and sometimes it about learning to let go.

 The Connected Breath

 This video shows you how to connect your breath to the pelvic floor.
 Your pelvic floor muscles work automatically with the breath but this is one way to slow it down and test your Kegel contraction.
+Specific pelvic floor muscles are important when it comes to improving symptoms.
+Breathing is a simple place to start.

 Are you a breath holder when you exercise?
 Some people know right away that they hold their breath.
 If this is you, then you may benefit from keeping the inhale and exhale flowing during exercise.
 However, breath holding may be a beneficial strategy with powerlifting so it’s not always bad just need to look at it in the right context.